aquasecurity/tracee/tracee-rules/Readme.md

 2. `tracee_selected_events`: A *set* rule that defines the event selectors.
 3. `tracee_match`: A *boolean* or a *document* rule that defines the logic of the signature.
 If bool is "returned", a true evaluation will generate a Finding with no data if document is "returned", any non-empty evaluation will generate a Finding with the returned document as the Finding's "Data".

 See [example2.rego](/tracee-rules/signatures/rego/examples/example2.rego) and [example1.rego](/tracee-rules/signatures/rego/examples/example1.rego) for example Rego signatures.
+Helpers for writing rego rules are available in [tracee-rules/signatures/rego/helpers.rego](/tracee-rules/signatures/rego/helpers.rego).

 ### Go rules
 Tracee-Rules exports a `Signature` interface that you can implement.
 We use [Go Plugins](https://golang.org/pkg/plugin/) to load Go signatures.